 It is undeniably effective as a method though and the teacher definitely goes into a lot of depth, analyzing and explaining both the vocabulary and grammar points that come up.

-Let’s now take a look at some of the later lessons and see what Red Kalinka does well and where improvements could be made.
+Now let’s take a look at some of the later lessons and see what Sistema Kalinka does well and where improvements could be made.

-After scrolling through a few of the lessons in each of the four stages I could immediately see that the format remains the same throughout the course with the only difference in the later lessons being a text fully in Russian for you to read and analyze alongside your teacher.
+After scrolling through a few of the lessons in each of the four stages, I could immediately see that the format remains the same throughout the course.
+The only difference in the later lessons is a text fully in Russian for you to read and analyze alongside your teacher.

 This was a bit disappointing to see as I think the course could really do with a bit more variation.
-This, however, isn’t a complaint unique to Red Kalinka as nearly every language learning course has that same weakness.
+This, however, isn’t a complaint unique to Sistema Kalinka as nearly every language learning course I’ve tried has this same weakness.

 In essence, every lesson follows the same format…